ros-controls/roadmap/design_drafts/ros2_control_documentation.rst

 RobotHardware to Components
 ---------------------------
 #.
-Forget your implementation or the ``RobotHW`` interface.
-This is not used anymore.
-(Do not delete it, you can still extract some code.)
+The implementation of ``RobotHW`` is not used anymore.
+   This should be migrated to SystemInterface`_ class, or to have more granularity, `SensorInterface`_ and `ActuatorInterface`_.
+   See above description of "Hardware Components" to chose the suitable strategy.
 #.
 Decide which component type is suitable for your case.
 Maybe it makes sense to separate ``RobotHW`` into multiple components.
 #.
 Implement `ActuatorInterface`_, `SensorInterface`_ or `SystemInterface`_ classes as follows: